 Certification Commission for Health Information Technology (CCHIT)

-“The Nationwide Health Information Network (NHIN) is being developed to provide a secure, nationwide, interoperable health information infrastructure that will connect providers, consumers, and others involved in supporting health and healthcare.
+“The Nationwide Health Information Network (NwHIN) is a set of standards, services and policies that enable the secure exchange of health information over the internet."
+The goal is to provide a secure, nationwide, interoperable health information infrastructure that will connect providers, consumers, and others involved in supporting health and healthcare.
 This critical part of the national health IT agenda will enable health information to follow the consumer, be available for clinical decision making, and support appropriate use of healthcare information beyond direct patient care so as to improve health.”

 Health Information Security and Privacy Collaboration (HISPC)